Regulatory actions for May 14, 2025

 May 14, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Brightheart.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Beam, Hyundai, Regenxbio, Sarepta.

 Briefs